 - The Initial Net Benefit Rate is calculated similar to the Quality Jobs net benefit rate by taking into account the state's direct benefits and direct costs associated with the project.
 However, the Initial Net Benefit rate is allowed to increase up to 7% rather than be capped at 5% as with the regular QJ program.

-- The Fulfillment Net Benefit Rate incorporates indirect costs and benefits into the calculations and is allowed to increase up to 10% once the company hires/maintains 10 fulltime jobs.
-If the company drops below the 10 fulltime jobs, then the initial net benefit rate would be applicable.
+- The Fulfillment Net Benefit Rate incorporates indirect costs and benefits into the calculations and is allowed to increase up to 10% once the company hires/maintains ten full-time jobs.
+If the company drops below the ten full-time jobs, then the initial net benefit rate would be applicable.

-- Applies for a total of 10 years and becomes effective November 1, 2009.
+- Applies for a total of ten years and became effective November 1, 2009.

 The materials contained on this website have been prepared by the Oklahoma Department of Commerce for informational purposes only and do not constitute legal or tax advice.
 This information is subject to change based on judicial interpretation and legislative action.
 The application of the information is subject to your unique facts and circumstances.
 YOU SHOULD NOT ACT UPON ANY INFORMATION CONTAINED IN THESE MATERIALS WITHOUT SEEKING YOUR OWN PROFESSIONAL LEGAL AND TAX ADVICE.